Human-Connection/Embed-API/README.md

 ## About

-This API uses [Metaphor](https://www.npmjs.com/package/metaphor) for fetching URL data from multiple sources.
+This API uses [Metaphor](https://www.npmjs.com/package/metaphor) for fetching URL data from multiple sources, but due to its deprecation, we're working on changing to [Metascraper](https://www.npmjs.com/package/metascraper).

 ## How to use this image